-- We offer different walking tours week to week.
+- We offer two different walking tours on Thursday, Friday, and Saturday.

-- All tours depart from the James Joyce Centre and last 90 minutes.
+- All tours depart from the James Joyce Centre at 11 AM and last 90 minutes.

 - Ireland is known for its rain, so please wear appropriate waterproof clothing.

 - Capacity is limited to 16 people per tour.

 Here are details of our regular public walking tours: